kadattack/ChatApp.NET/README.md

 # ChatApp.NET
-A .NET Framework 6 with Angular implementation of a Django tutorial StudyBud: https://www.youtube.com/watch?v=PtQiiknWUcI
+A .NET Framework 6 with Angular and PostgreSQL implementation of a Django tutorial StudyBud: https://www.youtube.com/watch?v=PtQiiknWUcI